fabianwilflingsederxxxl/techstack-tutorial/07-component-based-styling/Readme.md

 }
 ```

 This looks quite hacky and it actually is.
-With Babel 7 the configuration can be a js file (.babelrc.js) so we can do the same in one file, till then we do the hacky way in Babel 6.
+With Babel 7 the configuration can be a js file (.babelrc.js) so we can do the same in one file, until then we do the hacky way in Babel 6.

 Now, change the filename and the import of the Button Component and the global Stylesheet to .scss.